2+1d Compact Lifshitz Theory, Tensor Gauge Theory, and Fractons: Introduction

 \section{Introduction}

-Exotic global symmetries have been extensively studied recently in condensed matter physics and high energy physics, especially in the context of fractons \cite{Chamon:2004lew,Haah:2011drr,Vijay:2016phm}.
+In recent years, a large class of models with strange features have been discovered with important applications to condensed matter physics and quantum information.
+The most striking of these are the fracton models \cite{Chamon:2004lew,Haah:2011drr,Vijay:2016phm} which host particle-like excitations with restricted mobility, such as those that cannot move (fractons), or can move only in a line (lineons) or a plane (planeons).
 (See \cite{Nandkishore:2018sel,Pretko:2020cko,Grosvenor:2021hkn,Brauner:2022rvf,McGreevy:2022oyu,Cordova:2022ruw} for reviews on this subject.)
-In many exotic systems, one important consequence of such symmetries is a large ground state degeneracy \cite{Haah:2020ghp}, which is infinite in the continuum limit.
+These models defy a standard continuum quantum field theory description at low energies.
+Instead, their peculiar features are captured by non-standard field theories with exotic global symmetries.
+One important consequence of such symmetries is a large ground state degeneracy \cite{Haah:2020ghp}, which is infinite in the continuum limit.

+The challenge to find a standard continuum low-energy description of these theories points to a missing deep insight in our understanding of continuum quantum field theory.
+As we will demonstrate below, innocent-looking continuum models can be quite subtle and need a careful definition.
+And their physical consequences depend sensitively on that definition.
+In the opposite direction, some innocent-looking lattice models might not have any continuum low-energy field theory description.
+It is expected that a detailed study of lattice models, continuum models, and the relations between them will enhance our understanding of these important issues.